Style-based Clustering of Visual Artworks and the Play of Neural Style-Representations: Related Work

-Recently, techniques such as diffusion models and generative adversarial networks have facilitated models to generate high-quality images or transform given images in the style of artwork or an artist \cite{yang2023diffusion,jing2019neural, hong2023aespa,sohn2023styledrop}.
-Such techniques enable the artists to diversify their style palette which further underlines the importance of cataloging style through style-based clustering of artworks.
+Stylized image generation through neural style-transfer techniques has been an active area of study \cite{li2017demystifying,shen2018neural,chen2017stylebank,virtusio2021neural}.
+Traditionally, these techniques relied on features extracted from pre-trained deep neural networks \cite{gatys2016image,jing2019neural} to merge content and style.
+Recently, techniques such as diffusion models and generative adversarial networks have facilitated models to generate high-quality images or transform given images in the style of artwork(s) or an artist \cite{yang2023diffusion,jing2019neural, hong2023aespa,sohn2023styledrop}.
+For instance, ZipLoRA \cite{shah2025ziplora} merges two individual LoRAs trained for style and content by learning mixing coefficients for their respective columns and generates stylized images using a text-conditioned diffusion model.
+Such style transfer techniques enable the artists to diversify their style palette which further underlines the importance of cataloging style through style-based clustering of artworks.